House of Ḱitanoski family: Architecture

 The house of Ḱitanovci is a highly developed house with a three-part division of the base and a centrally placed chardak.
-The Icon-protector of the house is the Mother of God, brought from Odessa, which was embedded in one of the walls, in the presence of three Orthodox priests.
+The Icon-protector of the house is the Mother of God, brought from Odesa, which was embedded in one of the walls, in the presence of three Orthodox priests.

 The furniture in the house was brought from European centers, and all the income that the family earned from the restaurant on the coast of the Black Sea, was directed to building the house in the highest style.